RobertTalbert/discretecs/activities/module7/bc-video-5-script.md

 We are going to now call this number the binomial coefficient, since we just saw that it gives us the coefficient on a term when we raise the binomial x+y to a power.
 We use this notation here, like a fraction but without the fraction bar, with n on top of k enclosed in parentheses.
 When we can't type it in nice looking notation like this, for example in Python, we just write binom(n,k).

 So the binomial coefficient counts all the items we have already seen in terms of subsets, bit strings, and coefficients.
 In general -- the binomial coefficient counts the number of ways to select k objects from a group of n objects.
 That's just another way of referrign to subsets.
-So sometimes we say that binomial coefficient of n and k is
+So sometimes we say that binomial coefficient of n and k is "n choose k"

+We also know from our earlier work that n choose k satisfies an important recursive property:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzOTI4Njg4OSwtMTk0MjY2MDU2NCw0OT
+eyJoaXN0b3J5IjpbMTU2NDY1MDQ1MCwtMTk0MjY2MDU2NCw0OT
 gzMjAwODAsLTI1ODY1MjI1NiwtNzEyNDE0NjA4LC04MzUzNTM5
 OTBdfQ==
 -->